smmckay/quex-mirror/doc/source/02-syntax/patterns/main.rst

     expressions in a clear fashion.

     The usage of references can be applied to the extend that modes only contain references to regular expressions.
-Thus, the pattern-action pairs become very readable.
-An example usage of definition and references may be seen below for the patterns ``WHITESPACE`` and ``IDENTIFIER``.
+As a consequence, the pattern-action pairs become very readable.
+Below, a boxed definition of two example patterns ``WHITESPACE`` and ``IDENTIFIER`` displays the idea.

     .. code-block:: cpp